viviann224/AustinEats/README.md

 # AustinEats
 **GETTING STARTED**:

 The program should run automatically.

 If the program is not running automatically, please make sure you have all the prerequisites listed below.

 **STATEMENT OF PURPOSE**:

-<strong>AustinEats</strong> is a food application created to share information, personal experience, or tips at Resturants in the Austin location.
+<strong>AustinEats</strong> is a food application created to share information, personal experience, or tips at Restaurants in the Austin location.

-The application begain as a way to document nearby restaurants  and alleviate time to make quick decisions on what to eat.
+The application began as a way to document nearby restaurants  and alleviate time to make quick decisions on what to eat.
 The application now helps visitors and locals on places to dine

 **HOW TO USE**:

 <strong>AustinEats</strong> contains a series of posts that nonmembers and members can view.
 Members can create, edit, and remove their posts.
   <strong>AustinEats</strong> is a laravel application which runs via Heroku deployment and uses JawsDB SQL database.

   **BUILT WITH**:
+- Composer
-- Sublime Text
+- Atom
 - Chrome DevTools
-- Materialize
+- Bootstrap
 - Adobe Photoshop CC 2015.5
 - Sequel Pro
 - JawsDB